 This easy refried beans recipe not only makes a healthy side dish, but it can be quickly turned into several cheap dinners, such as bean burritos, nachos, and quesadillas.
-Lard is traditionally used in refried beans, but they will still be tasty if you substitute vegetable oil.
+Lard is traditionally used in refried beans, but they will still be tasty if you substitute a lighter oil like peanut, canola, or vegetable.
 The onion in the recipe is optional, but it is recommended since it gives the refried beans more flavor.

 Refried Beans Recipe